-Today's common meaning of charm, however, is an extension of the word "incantation" from middle English "incantacioun", from middle French "incantation", from late Latin "incantare."464 To "enchant" is the use of spells or verbal charms spoken or sung as a part of a ritual of magic also a written or recited formula of words designed to produce a particular effect.
+Today's common meaning of charm, however, is an extension of the word "incantation" from middle English "incantacioun", from middle French "incantation", from late Latin "incantare."63 To "enchant" is the use of spells or verbal charms spoken or sung as a part of a ritual of magic also a written or recited formula of words designed to produce a particular effect.
 Charm therefore came to refer to anything believed to have the magical properties of a spell.
-A charm therefore is a spell that adds certain properties to an object or individual.465 A talisman is also an object that someone believes holds magical properties that provide particular power, energy, and specific benefits to the possessor.466 The word talisman comes from French talisman, via Arabic "tilism", which comes from the ancient Greek "telesma" ($\tau \epsilon \lambda \epsilon \sigma \mu \alpha$), ultimately from the verb teleo ($\tau \epsilon \lambda \epsilon \omega$)467 the most common.
-According to the Hermetic Order of the Golden Dawn,468 a talisman is "a magical figure charged with the force which it is intended to represent.469
+A charm therefore is a spell that adds certain properties to an object or individual.64 A talisman is also an object that someone believes holds magical properties that provide particular power, energy, and specific benefits to the possessor.65 The word talisman comes from French talisman, via Arabic "tilism", which comes from the ancient Greek "telesma" (τέλεσμα), ultimately from the verb teleō (τελέω)66 the most common.
+According to the Hermetic

-464 Olsan, L. T. "Charms and Prayers in Medieval Medical Theory and Practice".
+63 Olsan, L. T. "Charms and Prayers in Medieval Medical Theory and Practice".
 Social History of Medicine.
 16 (3): 343-366. doi:10.1093/shm/16.3.343 (1 December 2003).

-465 Conley, Craig (2008).
+64 Conley, Craig (2008).
 Magic Words, A Dictionary.
 San Francisco: Weiser Books. p.
 40